Skip to main content

 Major Trails And Attractions

+The park's most celebrated attraction is Cachoeira do Tabuleiro, described by IEF as the highest waterfall in Minas Gerais state at 273 meters, whose waters plunge into a rocky pool some 18 meters deep.
+[1] The falls are reached by a 1.5-hour hike from the park entrance, involving steep staircases and boulder-hopping along the river.
 The park is less visited than the Serra do Cipó complex, giving it an off-the-beaten-path appeal for experienced trekkers seeking solitude in a comparable campo rupestre landscape.
 The Rota dos Gerais—a long-distance hiking trail system across Minas Gerais—passes through the park's plateau, offering multi-day traverses combining Intendente with adjacent protected areas.
-Waterfalls on the eastern escarpment, fed by clear quartzite springs, are among the most pristine in the southern Espinhaço.
 The archaeological rock shelters with pre-Columbian art provide a cultural dimension unique among the Espinhaço parks.
 Wildflower watching from November to January rivals the Serra do Cipó experience with fewer fellow visitors.

 Visitor Facilities And Travel

 Access is from Conceição do Mato Dentro, a colonial-era town approximately 170 km north of Belo Horizonte via the BR-040 and MG-010 highways.
 The town has reasonable accommodation and restaurant options and serves as the regional visitor hub.
-The IEF operates a park entrance on the western side, and trailheads can be reached by unpaved roads from the town.
-Local guide services run through Conceição do Mato Dentro tourism operators offer guided trekking and birdwatching experiences.
+The IEF operates a park entrance in the Tabuleiro district, and trailheads can be reached by unpaved roads from the town.
+[1] Local guide services run through Conceição do Mato Dentro tourism operators offer guided trekking and birdwatching experiences.
 The park is best visited in the dry season (June–September) for optimal trail conditions, but wet-season visits offer extraordinary wildflower displays and active waterfalls.

 Conservation And Sustainability

 The park's greatest long-term threat is iron ore mining expansion in its surrounding buffer zone, with multiple mining company claims overlapping the park's environmental influence area.
 Post-2015 awareness of Rio Doce basin sensitivity has strengthened opposition to mining near Intendente's headwaters.
 IEF conducts water-quality monitoring at all major stream exits from the park to document baseline hydrology before any nearby mining activity proceeds.
-Invasive grass management and fire control are routine management priorities.
+The park forms part of a continuous conservation corridor with Serra do Cipó National Park and Morro da Pedreira Environmental Protection Area, reinforcing the protected Espinhaço complex.
+[1] Invasive grass management and fire control are routine management priorities.
 Community-based tourism development in Conceição do Mato Dentro is supported by the IEF as an economic alternative to mining employment, building local stakeholders who benefit from park protection.

 Visitor Ratings